Children's Mental Health Awareness Day

 Please visit the APA Help Center's Children's Mental Health Month page for more information on APA's participation in Speak Up for Kids.

 Everyone has a reason to speak up.
 Do it for your own child, a friend's child, a parent, a partner or even for yourself.
 Share the reason why you speak up using the hashtag #ISpeakUp or a photo of yourself with this #ISpeakUp sign (PDF,157KB) on Facebook, Twitter or Instagram.

 Lessons from Newtown

 A Webcast Presented live from the National Council for Behavioral Health Conference

-In this presentation, Koplewicz summarizes the most up-to-date research on adolescent brain development, and the implications for psychiatric illness, substance abuse and dangerous behavior.
-Koplewicz discusses the effectiveness of proven individual treatments, and the emerging research on community models for preventing and managing both psychiatric illness and troubling problem behaviors.
+In this presentation, Koplewicz summarized the most up-to-date research on adolescent brain development, and the implications for psychiatric illness, substance abuse and dangerous behavior.
+Koplewicz discussed the effectiveness of proven individual treatments, and the emerging research on community models for preventing and managing both psychiatric illness and troubling problem behaviors.
 And, he outlines important steps parents, educators and other professionals who interact with teens can take to ensure healthy development and intervene early.